andrei-pmbcn/faith/src/encounter/README.md

 ### Tutorial
 The social encounter engine uses [XML](https://www.w3schools.com/xml/) for writing its rulesets and individual encounters.
+You write your text files in XML and pass them on to the engine for processing.
 XML is easy to use and can be learned quickly.
-In summary, XML consists of 'elements', each of whom comprises a pair of 'tags' (the opening and closing tags) and everything contained between them, so an empty element called myElement would look
+In summary, XML consists of 'elements', each of which comprises a pair of 'tags' (the opening and closing tags) and everything contained between them, so an empty element called myElement would look like:
-like:
 ```
 <myElement></myElement>
 ```